sam-pty/workflow/training_parallel_scripts/nemo/README.md

 This script benchmarks the training throughput of the Llama-2-7B model using NVIDIA's NeMo framework.
 It allows you to configure parallelism strategies and batch sizes to optimize performance on multi-GPU systems.

 ## Features
-- Supports Tensor, Pipeline, and Context Parallelism
+- Supports Tensor, Pipeline, Context, DP and Fully Sharded Data Parallelism (FSDP)
 - Configurable batch sizes and sequence length
 - Uses synthetic data for benchmarking
 - Parses and displays tokens/sec throughput per GPU